rehierl/html-outliner-spec/issue-associations-notes.md

 - `currentSection = new Section(currentOutlineOwner)`

-Which can be understood as initializing the following property:
+Which can be understood to define and set the following property:

 - `Element Section.startingElement`